 Term Definition Consent Any freely given, specific, informed and unambiguous indication of the Data Subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of Personal Data relating to him or her.
 Data Controller Natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.
-Data Exporter IIJ Business Entity that acts as Data Controller and transfers Personal Data to a Data Importer located in a Third Country.
+Data Exporter IIJ Business Entity that acts as a Data Processor on behalf of a Data Controller that is not an IIJ Business Entity and transfers Personal Data to a Data Importer located in a Third Country.
 Data Importer IIJ Business Entity that is located in a Third Country and that obtains Personal Data from the Data Exporter.

 Term Definition Data Processor Natural or legal person, public authority, agency or other body which processes personal data on behalf of the Data Controller.
 Data Protection Any independent public authority based in the EEA which is Authorities (DPAs) authorized to handle data protection issues.
 Data Subject Identified or identifiable natural person whose Personal Data is processed.
 EEA The European Economic Area which consists of the EU member states and Iceland, Liechtenstein and Norway.
 IIJ Lead Business IIJ Deutschland GmbH established and operating in Germany Entity Lead Data North Rhine-Westphalia Commissioners for Data Protection Protection Authority and Freedom of Information (LDI NRW) in Germany (Lead DPA) DPO Data Protection Officer which has a responsibility to monitor compliance with the IIJ BCR-P and data protection law at a global level.
 If any events relevant to the IIJ BCR-P occur, the DPO shall report the events to both the president of IIJ and/or the board of directors, as appropriate.
 Executives and The persons who exercise control and supervision of the IIJ Others Business Entities and are engaged in the business operations, as well as all staff of IIJ Business Entities, including employees having an employment relationship (full-time employees; contract employees; part-time employees, etc.), officers (Directors, Auditors, etc.); and seconded employees of IIJ Business Entities.
 IIJ Internet Initiative Japan Inc. IIJ Internal Audit Internal audit department that is set up at IIJ.
-Office IIJ BCR-P Collective term referring to this document and to the Annexes that are stipulated in Section 19, collectively setting out personal data protection policies which are adhered to by the IIJ Business Entities as a Data Processor for transfers or a set of transfers of personal data to a processor in one or more third countries within the IIJ Group.
+Office IIJ BCR-P Collective term referring to this document and to the Annexes that are stipulated in Section 18, collectively setting out Personal Data protection policies which are adhered to by the IIJ Business Entities as a Data Processor for transfers or a set of transfers of Personal Data to a processor in one or more Third Countries within the IIJ Group.
 IIJ Business Entities Companies to which the IIJ BCR-P apply and which have